Crystalline silica (quartz) is a common mineral found in a range of construction materials.

-RCS dust particles are so small they cannot be seen under ordinary lighting.
-RCS is hazardous to health, the small particle size means it is easily inhaled deep into the lungs.
+RCS particles are so small they cannot be seen under ordinary lighting, and stay airborne long after larger particles have settled to the ground – the small particle size means it is easily inhaled deep into the lungs.

 Silicosis usually follows exposure to RCS over many years, but extremely high exposures across the short-term can cause it to develop rapidly.